 David H. Johnson resulted in

-a new work, "Jerusalem Trilogy," which was first performed in the fall
+"Jerusalem Trilogy," which was first performed in the fall

 In 2010 Stephen Bluestone's adaptation of Psalm 104 ("I Sing of